 - If given g(x)=0 instead (Q: “by drawing a suitable straight line”) then:

 - Rearrange into f(x) = mx + c and draw the line y = mx + c

 - Solutions are the x-coordinates of where the line crosses the curve

-Solutions may also be called roots.
+Note that solutions may also be called roots